Narasimman-V/pagination-x/README.md

     $scope.toolbarOptions = {toolbarType:"link", linkSize:10};

-It has two attributes:
+It has two properties:

-- **toolbarType** Optional.
+- **toolbarType** Optional property.
 Only possible value in PaginationX Version 1.0 is 'link'.
 If it is not set, instead of page links in the navigation toolbar, a text-box is displayed as explained above.
-- **linkSize** Optional.
+- **linkSize** Optional property.
 Sets the size of page links in the navigation toolbar.
 If it is not set, default value is 10.

 ![](./img/LinkTypeToolbar.png 'Link Type Toolbar')